Browser extension · Chrome & Firefox

 Head to amextravel.com, search for a flight, and the extension activates automatically on the results page.

-Install Amex Layover Display and see every layover on every Amex Travel flight search — free, forever.
+Install Amex Layover Display and color-code every layover on Amex Travel — free, forever.

 Install for Firefox